-- In June 2016, Academic Board approved a revised Policy on Free Speech to comply with the HEFCE requirement of the Counter Terrorism and Security Act known in the sector as Prevent.
+- I. In June 2016, Academic Board approved a revised Policy on Free Speech to comply with the HEFCE requirement of the Counter Terrorism and Security Act known in the sector as Prevent.
 The Safeguarding Policy and Procedure was also approved to support vulnerable students on campus.
-This report provides an overview of how these policies have been employed in academic year 2018/19. - 2.
+This report provides an overview of how these policies have been employed in academic year 2019/20. - 2.
 There have been no Free speech panels held and no referrals to Channel or Prevent.

-Free Speech Policy & Procedure
+Free Speech Policy and Procedure

-3. Room bookings continue to enable internal and external events on campus and over the past 12 months no events have been refused or cancelled as a result of safeguarding or free speech issues.
+3. Room bookings continued to enable internal and external events on campus until lockdown in March and until this time no events were refused or cancelled as a result of safeguarding or free speech issues.